SERVIR-Amazonia/trinidad-and-tobago-training/mangrove-mapping-gee/step-through-2.md

 # Sample Data

 To train a mangrove classification model, we need presence/absence data on the locations of mangroves.
 There are several widely cited mangrove datasets out there now.
-The Giri et al 2011 is already in the GEE data catalog, it contains a mangrove extent map circa 2000.
+The [Giri et al 2011 dataset](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1466-8238.2010.00584.x) is already in the GEE data catalog, it contains a mangrove extent map circa 2000.

 <img align="center" src="../images/mangrove-mapping/Giri2011.PNG" hspace="15" vspace="10" width="600">